 A court order to protect a person, their children and their property from another person’s behaviour.
 Personal safety intervention orders may be known as restraining or apprehended violence orders in other states and territories.

-You should contact the police if you are in immediate danger or feel unsafe.
+You should contact the police by calling 000 if you are in immediate danger or if you feel unsafe.

 Go to the family violence page to make an application for an intervention order against a family member, partner or ex-partner.